julianperrott/Blog/blog/content/post/powershell.md

 ﻿+++
 date = "2020-04-15"
-title = "An Introduction to Powershell" description = "A useful skill to have in your dev toolbox." slug = "Powershell" draft = true
+title = "An Introduction to Powershell" description = "A useful skill to have in your dev toolbox to create scripts to do almost anything." slug = "Powershell" draft = true